Deleting posts automatically in Mastodon after a certain time period

 Fediverse servers are selective about what they see, because keeping a complete copy of all posts from all other servers regardless of whether they’re needed would be incredibly expensive and wasteful.

 The point of Mastodon and the Fediverse is to create a social network where anyone can make their own server, so that the network remains in the ownership of the people and communities that use it.
 This is possible partly because of the structure, but also partly because the running costs of servers is comparatively low.
-Fediverse server prices at hosting companies start from about US$8 a month, inculding full tech support that covers all the technical stuff.
+Fediverse server prices at hosting companies start from about US$8 a month, including full tech support that covers all the technical stuff.

 If servers had to notice all content from all other servers, they would become incredibly expensive to run, and only megacorporations like Google or Meta/Facebook would have enough money to do so.